Alveolar process: Congenital epulis

 Congenital epulis is a rare, benign mesenchymal tumour which usually presents at birth.
 It can be found growing on the alveolar ridge of newborns, presenting as non-ulcerated, pedunculated, reddish pink masses of varying sizes and numbers.
 Congenital epulis can occur in either of the alveolar ridges, but they are found three times more frequently on the maxillary alveolar ridge than on the mandibular alveolar ridge.
 They also more commonly present in females compared to males.

 Dentistry

 A sagittal (side view) of a human nasal and oral passage.
 The upper alveolar ridge is located between numbers 4 and 5.

 The alveolar ridge is an area of particular interest in dentistry, as preservation of the ridges results in a higher success rate of therapeutic dental treatments.

+The bone is softer than the cementum of the teeth, allowing the teeth to be slowly repositioned, creating PDL tension which in turn stimulates the deposition of new alveolar bone.

 Grafting materials

 Grafting is an effective technique to reduce the inevitable changes in dimension of the alveolar ridge after tooth extraction.
 The type of grafting material is important as different materials are more effective than others in maintaining the alveolar ridge.

 No biomaterial can prevent alveolar bone loss entirely after extraction, however, there are five grafting materials with the greatest efficacy in height resorption prevention; three of which are xenograft materials (Gen-Os, Apatos, and MP3), one a platelet concentrate (A-PRF) and one composed of A-PRF and the allograft material AlloOss combined.

 For the best outcomes with respect to horizontal alveolar ridge preservation, application of a xenogenic (non-living bone material from another species) or allogenic grafting material (bone donated by another human) surrounded by a resorbable collagen membrane or sponge is ideal.
 These membranes promote wound healing, osteogenesis and have a high biocompatibility.
 Other reliable options for surgeons may include Bio-Oss and Bio-Oss Coll, primarily due to the strong scientific evidence behind their efficacy and recorded successful outcomes particularly in lateral ridge augmentation surgery.
 L-PRF is also preferred in many clinical situations because of its low cost of preparation.